 Amy Lee is a Consultant at Tan Kok Quan Partnership and a non-executive Director of Infraco Asia Development Pte Ltd. She was formerly the Chief Executive Officer and Director at Stewart Asia Investment Singapore Pte Ltd. Prior to joining Steward Asia Investment Pte Ltd, she was the Chief Executive Officer of Hogan Lovells’ Singapore office.
 She has a wealth of experience advising on projects, infrastructure developments and government advisory matters in Singapore and across Asia.
 Her key advisory projects include advising the Singapore Sports Council on the redevelopment of Singapore’s National Stadium on a public and private partnership (“PPP”) basis, advising the Singapore Ministry of Environment in the reform of the Singapore waste incineration market.
 Her experience includes providing legal and regulatory advice, drafting of relevant legislation, licences and codes as well as advising on the establishment of an independent regulator, advising Asian Development Bank on the legislative and regulatory framework for the implementation of PPP projects in Thailand, advising GIC Special Investments on its €1 billion investment in Sintonia, the Benetton family’s infrastructure holding company.
 Ms Lee received her Bachelor of Laws (Hons) from the National University of Singapore in 1982.

-Rajeev Kannan has recently been appointed as Director and General Manager, Head of Investment Banking Asia at Sumitomo Mitsui Banking Corporation (“SMBC”), to be based in Singapore, responsible.
-The team covers various investment banking products including Project & Infrastructure Finance, M&A and Sponsor Finance, Asset Finance, Securitization and distribution activities.
-Prior to moving back to Singapore, he was Director/General Manager of Structured Finance based in Tokyo for 4 years with responsibility for structured and project finance in Japan and globally for Japanese clients.
-He was the first non-Japanese Director/General Manager to be based in SMBC's Tokyo headquarters.
-Rajeev joined Sumitomo Bank in 1997 in Singapore and has over 22 years of infrastructure project finance experience in the financial services industry globally.
+Rajeev Kannan is the Director and General Manager, Head of Investment Banking Asia at Sumitomo Mitsui Banking Corporation (“SMBC”), based in Singapore since April 2016.
+He covers various investment banking products including Project & Infrastructure Finance, M&A and Sponsor Finance, Asset Finance, Derivatives, Securitization and distribution activities.
+Prior to moving back to Singapore, he was Director/General Manager of Strucutred Finance based in Tokyo for 4 years with responsibility for structured and project finance in Japan and globally for Japanese clients.
+Rajeev was the first non-Japanese Director/General Manager to be based in SMBC's Tokyo headquarters.
+He joined Sumitomo Bank in 1997 in Singapore and has over 26 years of infrastructure project finance experience in the financial services industry globally.
 Prior to joining SMBC, he started his career and worked at ICICI Bank in Mumbai for around 3 years after graduating from the Birla Institute of Technology & Science (BITS), Pilani in India with a Master's degree in Management and Engineering.
-He also sits on the Board of Commissioners of PT Indonesia Infrastructure Finance and Investment Committee of Core India Infrastructure Fund., a fund set-up jointly with Kotak Mahindra Bank and Brookfields of Canada.
+He also sits on the Board of Commissioners of PT Indonesia Infrastructure Finance and Investment Committee of Core India Infrastructure Fund, a fund set-up jointly with Kotak Mahindra Bank and Brookfields of Canada.

-Shirish Apte is the non-executive Chairman of Pierfront Capital Mezzanine Fund Pte Ltd. He is also a nonexecutive Director of Bank Handlowy (Poland), Citibank Japan Ltd, Crompton Greaves Ltd, Commonwealth Bank of Australia, IHH Healthcare Berhad, AIG Asia Pacific, Parkway Hospitals Singapore and Acibadem Hospital Group (Turkey) respectively.
+Shirish Apte is the non-executive Chairman of Pierfront Capital Mezzanine Fund Pte Ltd. He is also a nonexecutive Director of Bank Handlowy (Poland), Commonwealth Bank of Australia, IHH Healthcare Berhad, AIG Asia Pacific, Parkway Hospitals Singapore and Acibadem Hospital Group (Turkey) respectively.
 Mr. Apte spent over 32 years with Citibank across several countries and geographies.
 He was Chairman of Citibank Asia Pacific Banking from 2012 to January 2014 before retiring from Citi.
 Prior to that, he was regional CEO for Citibank businesses in the Central/Eastern Europe, Middle East & Africa, and co-CEO for Citi Asia Pacific.
 Mr Apte is also a Council Member of the Singapore Institute of Banking & Finance.
-He has a Bachelor of Commerce degree from Calcutta University, and a Master of Business Administration degree from London Business School.
-He also qualified as a Chartered Accountant from the Institute of Chartered Accountants England and Wales.
+He has a Bachelor of Commerce degree from Calcutta University, and a Master of Business Administration degree from London Business School, and qualified as a Chartered Accountant from the Institute of Chartered Accountants England and Wales.

 Chief Executive Officer